Warm chickpea and lentil dish

 1. Can I utilize ground meat rather than chunks?

 Yes!
-Ground meat or lamb works well and cooks faster, especially when browned in butter or olive oil.
+Ground meat or lamb works well plus cooks faster, especially when browned in butter or olive oil.

 2. Can Harira be solidified?